Golf Psychology: How to Stay Focused and Confident When Putting

 Real practice for the real course

-Golf is Proactive Not Reactive
+Golf Is Proactive, Not Reactive

 Many golfers experience negative thoughts in general, especially when they’re not playing their best.
 It is hard to forget about the putts we’ve missed or drives we've hit poorly.
 With the time we have during our pre-putt routine and over a putt, these thoughts can creep into our subconscious and break our focus, which leads to doubt.

-Reflect on your thought pattern.
+Confronting our negative thoughts is a crucial first step in maintaining a neutral and even positive mindset when standing over the ball.
+On each hole, reflect on your thought pattern.
 Our ability to recognize how to speak to ourselves internally is key to maintaining composure in any situation, not just on the golf course.

 However, remaining confident when putting does not mean silencing all doubt; it means choosing not to indulge negative thoughts as you go through your pre-putt routine and take your putt.

-How to Maintain Focus When Putting
+How to Stay Focused When Putting

 Developing a simple, repetitive, and meaningful pre-putting routine is worth your time.
 There are many resources and lessons available about creating a pre-putt routine, but there are a few components that remain consistent.